kirameki-php/database/README.md

 > [!NOTE]
 > On a related note, SUM will return NULL if no rows are found.
 This is the same for all databases.

+## NULL Ordering

+SQLite and MySQL will treat NULL as the lowest value when ordering, while PostgreSQL will treat NULL as the highest value.

 ## License

 This is an open-sourced software licensed under the [MIT License](LICENSE).